 Long known as a center of high-quality cosmetic surgeries coupled with first-rate surgeons, South Africa has nearly as long a history of excellent dental care, particularly restorative and cosmetic.
 More recently, orthopedic surgery—primarily hip and knee work—is attracting European health travelers who are willing to pay higher treatment costs to avoid the cultural rigors of India or Brazil.

 A word of caution: if you’re thinking “exotic far-flung vacation” when you think South Africa, you’re on the right track.
-You need to remember, however, that most cosmetic surgery protocols specifically caution against exposure to the sun after treatment.
+You need to remember, however, that most post surgery wound management protocols (including cosmetic surgery) specifically caution against exposure to the sun after treatment.
 Since there’s no shortage of sun in that part of the world, plan to take your safari, bush trip, or beach getaway prior to your procedure.